red-green-coding/red-green-coding.github.io/_drafts/springboot-blocking-io.md

 The results for blocking I/O operations in WebFlux are particularly concerning.
 Performing blocking calls can easily violate the conventions of the reactive stack, leading to poor performance outcomes.
 These issues may not be easily identifiable through code review alone in a more complex system.
 Additionally these issues do not typically affect functionality, they can go undetected in standard (non-load) testing[^2].

 The performance results for Mono may initially appear surprising.
-Drawing from our previous experience with the coroutine dispatcher configuration, we checked the [documentation for the elastic scheduler][reactor-boundedelastic].
+Drawing from our previous experience based on the coroutine dispatcher defaults, we checked the [documentation for the elastic scheduler][reactor-boundedelastic].
 We found the following: _The maximum number of concurrent threads is bounded by a cap (by default ten times the number of available CPU cores_.
 In our case, with 1 CPU core, this results in a cap of 10 threads.
 This helps to better understand the numbers we are seeing:

 ![equation.png](/assets/springboot-blocking-io/equation.png)

-Thus, to improve performance, we need to provide a bigger threadpool.
+To improve performance, we need to provide a bigger threadpool.
 We achieve that by using a customized scheduler:

 {% highlight kotlin %}
 val scheduler = Schedulers.fromExecutor(Executors.newCachedThreadPool())